fenriskiba/drawcsify/README.md

 # Drawcsify

-This is a docsify plugin that can convert drawio xml Data to a picture in your docs.
+This is a docsify plugin based on [KonghaYao/docsify-drawio](https://github.com/KonghaYao/docsify-drawio) that can convert drawio xml Data to a picture in your docs.

 ## First - write your drawio File Path in Your Markdown File